 Booleans are a fundamental data type in C++ that represent truth values,

-.
+namely true and false.
 They are essential for

 controlling the flow of a program, performing logical operations, and making